Sign In

 It is the responsibility of the exporter to use the appropriate EU health certificate and ensure that this and any accompanying declarations are in English and the appropriate language of the EU member country of the border inspection post (BIP) where the animals will enter the EU.

-There is a certificate that may be used for the movement of pet birds to the EU from 1 January 2022 and must be used for all consignments of pet birds exported on or after
+There is a certificate for the movement of pet birds to the EU that must be used for all consignments of pet birds certified to on or after 1 October 2026.
+The model certificate is found in Annex IV of EU Implementing Regulation (EU) 2026/705.

-Certificate for movement of pet birds to the EU – effective January 2022:
+Certificate for movement of pet birds to the EU:

 Australian Departmental officers will only endorse health certification for animals destined to the EU if it is written in English and, where required, an official language of the EU member country of the BIP where the animals will enter the EU.